Our History

 • Build public and stakeholder support

-During this period, the organisation transitioned to operate as Corio Bay Miniature Railway, a name that better reflected its regional identity, charitable purpose, and long-term community focus.
+During this period, the Organisation transitioned to operate as Geelong Miniature Railway, a name that better reflected its regional identity, charitable purpose, and long-term community focus.

-A Permanent Home – Haines Reserve Hamyln Heights
+A Potential Permanent Home at Haines Reserve, Hamlyn Heights

-After eleven years of perseverance, the Charity achieved a major milestone with the identification of a 12-acre site at Haines Reserve Hamyln Heights.
-An Expression of Interest was formally submitted in March 2026, the Charity’s President and the charities appointed Engineer are currently preparing detailed technical and planning documentation.
+An Expression of Interest letter was formally submitted in March 2026, and the Charity’s President together with the organisation’s appointed engineer are currently preparing detailed technical and planning documentation.

-A planning permit is required as a prerequisite to the issuance of a property lease agreement by the Council’s Lands Department.
+A planning permit will be required as a prerequisite to the issuance of a property lease agreement by the Council’s Lands Department.

-This site provides the space, accessibility, and long-term potential required to finally realise the Charities original vision.
+This site provides the space, accessibility, and long-term potential required to finally realize the charity’s original vision.

 From 2026, Corio Bay Miniature Railway will: